-A ‘Thread Lift’ Facelift is an excellent alternative to a Traditional Facelift when there is only early or medium degrees of facial ageing and the skin has started to lose its firmness and appear a little looser and saggy.
-It is not an option for advanced facial ageing where a Traditional Surgical Facelift would be a more appropriate choice.
+A ‘Thread Lift’ Facelift is an excellent alternative to a Traditional Facelift when there is only early or medium degrees of facial skin laxity where the skin has started to lose its firmness and appear a little looser and saggy.
+It is not the primary option for advanced facial ageing where a Traditional Surgical Facelift would be a more appropriate choice.

 Countering the early stages of facial ageing by inserting facial threads to ‘lift’ loose and sagging skin without traditional surgery has been an increasingly frequent request since Threads were first introduced in the 1990’s.

 One of the early pioneers in ‘Thread Lift’ Facelifts was Dr Des Fernandes, Plastic Surgeon in Cape Town, South Africa.
 In 2005, Dr Mayson travelled to Cape Town where he learned first-hand Dr Fernandes’ surgical techniques.

-Soon thereafter, Contour Threads – a new barbed non-absorbable thread system developed in the USA – were released in Australia.
+Soon thereafter, Contour Threads – barbed non-absorbable threads manufactured in the USA – were released in Australia.
 Results from those Contour Threads were very impressive but sadly, several years later, the company was sold and the production of these Threads was discontinued.

 Since then, various brands and designs of Threads have been introduced and promoted in Australia but Dr Mayson did not consider them effective enough to resume offering ‘Thread Lifts’ to his patients.